stfc/PSyclone/doc/developer_guide/psy_data.rst

-This will create the processed file ``psy_data_base.f90`` in the directory of the library (which has the advantage that you will be using consistent compiler settings in your library, and consistent parameter specifying the required types and dimensions).
+This will create the processed file ``psy_data_base.f90`` in the directory of the library (which has the advantage that you will be using consistent compiler settings in your library, and consistent parameters specifying the required types and dimensions).
 You still need to declare all these automatic functions in your generic interface for the various functions.
 It is recommended to use a jinja template as well.